Complaint

 Read text aloud

 Of course, human rights also apply to children.
 However, as children need particular protection, there are also special children's rights.
-For example, every child has the right to grow up healthy and safe, to develop in the best possible way, and to be listened to and taken seriously.
+For example, every child has the right to grow up healthy and safe, to develop in the best possible way, to be listened to and taken seriously.

 The UN Convention on the Rights of the Child (child-friendly version)